pingcap/blog/2016-11-17-mvcc-in-tikv.md

 Serializability is the classical concurrency scheme.
 It ensures that a schedule for executing concurrent transactions is equivalent to one that executes the transactions serially in some order.
 Though serializablity is a great concept, it is hard to implement efficiently.
 A classical solution is a variant of [Two-Phase Locking, aka 2PL](https://en.wikipedia.org/wiki/Two-phase_locking).
 Using 2PL, the database management system (DBMS) maintains read and write locks to ensure that conflicting transactions are executed in a well-defined order, or in serializable execution schedules.
 Locking, however, has several drawbacks.
 First, readers and writers block each other.
 Second, most transactions are read-only and are therefore harmless from a transaction-ordering perspective.
 Under a locking-based isolation mechanism, no update transaction is allowed on a data object that is being read by a potentially long-running read transaction.
 Thus the update has to wait until the read finishes.
 This severely limits the degree of concurrency in the system.

-*Multi-Version Concurrency Control (MVCC)* is an elegant solution for this problem, where each update creates a new version of the data object instead of updating it in-place, so that concurrenct readers can still see the old version while the update transaction proceeds.
+*Multi-Version Concurrency Control (MVCC)* is an elegant solution for this problem, where each update creates a new version of the data object instead of updating it in-place, so that concurrent readers can still see the old version while the update transaction proceeds.
 Such a strategy can prevent read-only transactions from waiting.
 In fact, locking is not required at all.
 This is an extremely desirable property and the reason why many database systems like PostgreSQL, Oracle, and Microsoft SQL Server implement MVCC.

 In this post, we will explore the complexities of implementation of MVCC in TiKV.